First Nations events and reconciliaction - ballaraT & Community

 6:30 - 7:30PM, Thursday 5th June 2025

-This free but ticketed session will be presented by a Traditional Owner from the Wadawurrung Traditional Owners Aboriginal Corporation.
-Join us to learn about the Wadawurrung Country Plan, the impacts of colonisation and survival of Wadawurrung people, their connection to the land and waterways, and the importance of listening and learning from Traditional Owners as we work together to care for Country.
+This free session was presented by a Traditional Owner from the Wadawurrung Traditional Owners Aboriginal Corporation. over 30 people attended to learn about the Wadawurrung Paleert Tjaara Dja Country Plan, the impacts of colonisation and survival of Wadawurrung people, their connection to the land and waterways, and the importance of listening and learning from Traditional Owners.

-This program is aimed at an adult audience.
+This program was aimed at an adult audience.

 RESERVE YOUR PLACE